 You cannot find a more enlightening travel destination today.
 Visit the farm house to experience the enlightening life of Bhutan.

-Hike the nature trail, remote temples of this hidden Himalayan Kingdom.
+Hike the nature trail, remote temples of this hidden Himalayan Kingdom, enjoy the white water river rafting.
 The most popular one on this tour is a hike to Tiger Nest temple in Paro.

 Bhutan is a place recognized for natural beauty and preserved Cultural Heritage.
-Visit this amazing country with our best tour guide.
+Visit eastern Bhutan the Gem of country,amazing landscape and unexplored destination.

 Bhutan Cultural Tours from India